dollarscout

 Definition

-Simple Interest is the amount of interest charged or earned on the original principal amount over a set period of time, without compounding.
+Simple Interest is the cost of borrowing money or the return on an investment, calculated only on the original principal amount over a set period at a specified interest rate.

 Formula